 Do: Have Fun

-Educational videos don’t have to be boring.
+Learning videos don’t have to be boring.
 They can be as dramatic and entertaining as any other kind of video.
 If all you do is lecture the audience, you’ll lose them.

 Great educational videos incorporate a variety of visual formats, from 3D animations to time-lapse videography.
 Each concept is presented in an innovative way that challenges the viewer to keep on watching.